 AmeurfinafSpanish (Philippines, Rare) Variant of Amorfina.
 A bearer of this name was Ameurfina Melencio-Herrera, a Filipino lawyer who served as an Associate Justice of the Philippine Supreme Court from 1979 to 1992.

 ClodualdomSpanish (Philippines) Spanish form of Chlodoald.
-Notable bearers of this name are Clodualdo del Mundo Sr. and Jr., a Filipino literary figure and director respectively.
+Notable bearers of this name are Clodualdo del Mundo Sr., a Filipino literary figure, and Clodualdo del Mundo Jr., a director.

 ConmemoracionfSpanish (Philippines, Rare) Derived from Spanish conmemoración meaning "commemoration".
 This extremely rare name is likely given to remember some Catholic personage or event, such as the liturgical memorial of a mystery of Christ or of some saint or sacred event.

-CorazonfSpanish (Philippines), American (Hispanic), Various Variant of Corazón used outside Spain and Latin America.
+CorazonfSpanish (Philippines) Variant of Corazón used in the Philippines.
 A famous bearer is Corazon Aquino, the first female president of the Philippines, from 1986-1992 and widow to assassinated senator Benigno Aquino, Jr.

 CoronacionfSpanish (Philippines, Rare) Derived from Spanish coronación, meaning "coronation", referring to the idea that the Virgin Mother of God was physically crowned as Queen of Heaven after her Assumption.